Federal budget of Russia: Structure

+Data by decade

+2000–2009

+Russia ran a budget surplus from 2001 to 2008 when a financial crisis occurred.

 Although the government revised its budget projections during 2009 to reflect lower oil prices and the effects of the economic crisis, it ended the year with a budget deficit amounting to 7.9% of GDP, which it financed from the Reserve Fund, one of the government's two stabilization funds.
 The government's anti-crisis package in 2008 and 2009 amounted to about 6.7% of GDP, according to World Bank estimates.
 The package provided support to the financial sector and enterprises through liquidity injections to banks and tax cuts/fiscal support to enterprises as well as modest support for households and small and medium enterprises and increased unemployment benefits.

-In recent years, the highest rate of increased fiscal revenues associated with the production and export of mineral resources (tax on mineral extraction, oil export duties, etc.).
+The highest rate of increased fiscal revenues associated with the production and export of mineral resources (tax on mineral extraction, oil export duties, etc.).
 In particular, the 2008 federal budget of Russia was formed on 50% oil and gas revenues (in 2006 the share of oil and gas revenues accounted for more than half, in 2003 it accounted for a quarter of the total income).

+2010–2019

+In 2016, the Russian budget deficit reached $21 billion.
+It was expected to rise to $21.7 billion in the year.
+2016 budget revenues were estimated to be 13.7 trillion rubles (200 billion US dollars) or 17.5% of GDP, while spending is planned to be 16 trillion rubles (roughly 233 billion dollars) or 20.5% of GDP.
+The budget deficit is thus 2.35 trillion rubles (33 billion dollars) or 3% of GDP.

+2020–present

+In 2021 the budget was set: